near/docs/docs/2.develop/contracts/crosscontract.md

 </CodeTabs>

 ### Failed Execution
-If the cross-call panics (i.e. it fails), then your callback is **executed anyway**.
-Here you manually need to rollback any changes made in your contract during the original call.
+If the external method fails (i.e. it panics), then your callback will **executed anyway**.
+Here you need to **manually rollback** any changes made in your contract during the original call.
 Particularly:

 1. If you attached NEAR to the cross-contract call, they are now back in **your contract**.
 Make sure to return them to the user that made the original call.
 2. If you made any state changes in the original method (i.e. changed or stored data), make sure to rollback them.